chagom/chagom.github.io/_pages/teaching.md

 author_profile: true
 ---

-My teaching philosophy has been deeply shaped by Dr. Laux who I learned the importance of positive reinforcement in education.
+My teaching philosophy has been deeply shaped by Dr. Dawn Laux who I learned the importance of positive reinforcement in education.
 Inspired by this approach, I view teaching not mearly as the delivery of knowledge, but as a responsibility to foster curiosity, critical thinking, and independent learning.

 ## Teaching Experience